internet4refugees/beherbergung/README.md

 ## A secure / robust / scalable **backend**, usable by all NGOs

+Every NGO can decide between self-hosting the backend or using a backend provided by us.

 - [ ] nixos server deployment
-- [ ] reproducible builds with nixpkgs
+- [x] reproducible builds with nixpkgs
-- [ ] xtdb
+- [x] xtdb
+- [x] graphql

 Reuses the technology stack of [swlkup](https://github.com/johannesloetzsch/swlkup)

 ## A frontend for authorized NGO members, to **search** the database

+A website written for this use case allows easy input of filters.
+The usage of finding matches will be much more convenient than working with a spreadsheet.

-- [ ] TODO
+- [ ] **Should be available this week** (work in progress)

 ## A customizable public form, to submit new offers

 There is no need to use this component for NGOs happy with their existing solution.
+Instead they can use the [import function or an API adapter](#import-of-existing-datasets).

+A optional new form was requested by:

 - [ ] zentralwerk & goethe institut
 - [ ] lifeline